Milad84/Intersector-Crawl/README.md

-# Intersector-Crawl
+# Intersector-Crawler

 # Efficiently Assigning Numerical Values from Multiple Intersecting Polygons to Overlapping Areas: A Case Study of Austin Council Districts

-This project aims to efficiently assign numerical values from multiple intersecting polygons to overlapping areas, focusing on a case study of Austin Council Districts.
-It provides a solution to handle one-to-many cardinality issues commonly encountered in Geographic Information Systems (GIS) analysis.
+This project aims to assign numerical values from multiple intersecting polygons to overlapping areas efficiently, focusing on a case study of Austin Council Districts.
+It solves one-to-many cardinality issues commonly encountered in Geographic Information Systems (GIS) analysis.

 ## Overview

-The project addresses the challenge of assigning numerical codes to polygons based on the council districts they intersect.
+The project addresses the challenge of assigning numerical codes to polygons based on the council districts in which they intersect.
 Traditional spatial join methods suffer from one-to-one cardinality limitations, leading to incomplete data representation.
 This project offers a solution to overcome these limitations by accurately identifying and assigning multiple council districts to intersecting polygons.

 ## Features